DIGI2-FEUP/dinasore/README.md

 #### Integrating the function block with the 4DIAC-IDE

-To integrate the new function block with the 4DIAC-IDE you must copy the .fbt file to the library folder (.../4diac-ide/typelibrary/new_folder_for_python_fb).
+To integrate the new function block with the 4DIAC-IDE you must copy the .fbt file to the library folder:

+.../4diac-ide/typelibrary/new_folder_for_python_fb

-If you have a started project you must copy to the project library (.../4diac-ide/workspace/project_name/new_folder_for_python_fb).
+If you have a started project you must copy to the project library:

+.../4diac-ide/workspace/project_name/new_folder_for_python_fb

 ### Configuration Modeling (4DIAC-IDE)